 How we have improved our governance arrangements in (insert the year)

-- How the governance issues identified in the previous year's statement have been addressed and whether further work is required. - Other significant steps to improve governance.
+- How the governance issues identified in the previous year's statement have been addressed and whether further work is required. - Any other significant steps to improve governance taken in the year.